Jatzylap/Java-Block-Animation-Exporter/README.md

 # Functionality
 The Java Block Animation Exporter (JBAE) basically combines the Blockbench `Bake Animation Pose To Model` and `resolve` functions.
 To export your animation into a **Java Block Animation**, start by creating a new JBAE Project, then right-click your animation (created in the **Animate** tab) and click **Export Java Block Animation** from the drop-down menu.
-This will not export any model definitions files, only the raw models to then reference however you please.
+This will not export any item definition files for the exported models; these must be referenced manually.
 In a nutshell, the JBAE exports Java Block models similar to the OBJ Animation Exporter tool by JannisX11.

 # Prerequisites